-Starting in 2013, the CTA and Pace are transitioning to Ventra™, a convenient new payment system that will let you use a single fare card for regional transit throughout the Chicago area.
-The new system will make commuting easy and seamless because it is a convenient new way to access and pay for train and bus rides on CTA and Pace beginning in Summer 2013.
+The CTA and Pace are currently transitioning to Ventra™, a convenient new payment system that will let you use a single fare card for regional transit throughout the Chicago area.
+Ventra will make commuting easy and seamless because it is a convenient new way to access and pay for train and bus rides on CTA and Pace.

-The transition to Ventra™ requires customers who currently have an RTA Ride Free , Reduced Fare or ADA Paratransit permit to receive a new permit later this year.
-RTA customers enrolled should receive an informational mailer by the end of May (text of mailer in English, Español or Polski).
-If you do not receive a mailer by June 15, please contact the RTA Customer Service Center at 312-913-3110.
+The transition to Ventra™ requires all seniors and people with disabilities currently enrolled in the RTA Ride Free , Reduced Fare or ADA Paratransit programs to receive a new permit this fall.
+All customers should have received their new permits.
+If you have not received your new Ventra permit, please contact the RTA Customer Service Center at 312-913-3110.

 To help people with disabilities maintain their independence, the RTA has partnered with the Illinois Department on Aging to offer the People with Disabilities Ride Free program.
 New legislation now provides free rides on fixed-route transit (regularly scheduled CTA, Metra, and Pace buses and trains) for any Illinois resident over the age of 16 who has been enrolled as a person with a disability in the Illinois Circuit Breaker program.